jack-the-coder/fotono/README.md

 The program now produces the sky image from the fourth section of *Ray Tracing in One Weekend*.
 I ended up using the `cgmath` crate for a nice implementation of `Vector3` instead of doing it myself.
 I might have learned more by building it by hand, but at the same time the `cgmath` implementation is pretty nice and offers some room to grow.
 I did make a `Ray` struct that uses `Vector3` under the hood.

 I don't forecast having quite this much time the rest of this week, so maybe I'll be at the "basic ray tracer" stage this weekend.
+Also, I'm thinking we're going to have to store the current image as a mutable 2D array of `u8`s so that each operation (painting the sky, tracing rays, tracing more rays, etc.) has something to write to other than the image itself.
+Maybe this is premature optimization, maybe not.

 ### Feb 23 2020
 | Item                                  | Total time spent learning (hours) |